 - 1. Uses and structures which: - a.
-Are customarily accessory and clearly incidental and subordinate to permitted or permissible uses and structures. - b.
-Are located on the same lot as the permitted or permissible principal use or structure, or on a contiguous lot in the same ownership. - c.
+Are customarily accessory and clearly incidental and subordinate to permitted uses and structures. - b.
+Are located on the same lot as the permitted principal use or structure, or on a contiguous lot in the same ownership. - c.
 Are not of a nature likely to attract visitors in larger numbers than would normally be expected in a residential neighborhood. - d.
 Do not involve operations or structures not in keeping with the character of residential development. - 2.
 Examples of permitted accessory uses and structures include: - a.
 Private garages. - b.
 Private swimming pools. - c.
 Non-commercial greenhouses and plant nurseries.

 - d.
 For multiple family dwellings: administrative/management offices for the multiple family complex and recreational and laundry facilities intended for use solely by the residents of the multiple family complex and their guests. - e.
-On-site signs (see Section 4.19).
+On-site signs (see Section 4.2).

-Trade or service establishments or storage in connection with such establishments, storage or overnight parking of commercial or industrial vehicles, in excess of one (1) ton capacity, storage of building materials (except in connection with active construction activities on the premises), signs except as specifically permitted, the keeping of horses, cows, swine, sheep, goats, or poultry, Class I landfills and Class III landfills (construction and demolition landfills) and any use or structure not specifically, provisionally, or by reasonable implication permitted herein or permissible as a special exception.
+Trade or service establishments or storage in connection with such establishments, storage or overnight parking of commercial or industrial vehicles, in excess of one (1) ton capacity, storage of building materials (except in connection with active construction activities on the premises), signs except as specifically permitted, the keeping of horses, cows, swine, sheep, goats, or poultry, simulated gambling device establishments (see Section 2.1 for definition of simulated gambling device and Section 4.2 for supplementary regulations), slot machine establishments (see Section 2.1 for definition of slot machines and Section 4.2 for supplementary regulations) and any use or structure not specifically, provisionally, or by reasonable implication permitted herein as a special exception.

-- A. Special Exceptions (see Articles 12 and 13)

-- 1. Churches and other houses of worship.

-- 2. Golf courses, country clubs, and racquet and tennis clubs.

-- 3. Cemeteries and mausoleums.

-- 4. Private clubs and lodges.

-- 5. Parks maintained by any private association of persons residing in the district.

-- 6. Child care centers, provided:

-- a.
-No outdoor play activities shall be conducted before 8:00 a.m. or after 8:00 p.m.

-- b.
-Provision is made for areas for offstreet pick-up and drop-off of children.

-- 7. Group living facilities.

-- 8. Bed and breakfast inns.

-- B. Special Permits (See Article 14.6)

-- 1. Public buildings and facilities, unless otherwise specified (see Article 4.19.9)

-- 2. Nursing homes and residential homes for the aged.

-- 3. Conference Centers.
+- 1. Public or private schools offering curricula comparable to that of public schools. - 2.
+Churches and other houses of worship. - 3.
+Golf courses, country clubs, and racquet and tennis clubs. - 4.
+Cemeteries and mausoleums. - 5.
+Private clubs and lodges. - 6.
+Parks maintained by any private association of persons residing in the district. - 7.
+Public buildings and facilities in keeping with the character and requirements of the district, except those otherwise specified (see Section 4.2). - 8.
+Home occupations (see Section 4.2). - 9.
+Child care centers, provided: - a.
+No outdoor play activities shall be conducted before 8:00 a.m. or after 8:00 p.m. - b.
+Provision is made for areas for offstreet pick-up and drop-off of children. - 10.
+Group living facilities. - 11.
+Nursing homes and residential homes for the aged. - 12.
+Conference centers.

-1. Conventional single family dwellings:
+1. Single family dwellings:

-Minimum lot area 7,500 sq. ft.
+Minimum lot area 7,500 square feet

-2. Duplexes
+2. Duplexes:

-Minimum lot area 10,000 sq. ft.
+Minimum lot area 10,000 square feet

-3. Multiple family development
+3. Multiple family development:

-Minimum site area 16,335 sq. ft.
+Minimum site area 16,335 square feet

-Minimum site width 80 ft.
+Minimum site width 80 feet

-Minimum land area per dwelling unit
+Minimum land area per dwelling unit;